fnonnenmacher/fnonnenmacher.github.io/projects.md

 preparing an exam, I am a big fan of this approach.
 When I actively apply concepts I learn it in more depth and can remember it for longer.

-Those projects were so valuable for me, that I decided it’s worth to present them here.
+Many projects were very valuable for me, so that it is worth to present them here.